Sibling Rivalry: Which AP Racing Radi-CAL is Right for Me, the CP9660/1 or CP9668/9?07.11.2018

 I absolutely hate changing pads, and once the brake system is installed, I want to mess with it as little as humanly possible ---> Choose CP9668

 The best news is that regardless of which Pro5000R Radi-CAL you choose, you win!
 AP's Radi-CAL is the current state-of-the-art in caliper design, and nothing else on the market comes close to offering similar features and benefits at any price point.
-Our Essex Designed AP Racing Radi-CAL Competition Brake Kits will forever change the way you view your track car's brakes
+Our AP Racing by Essex Radi-CAL Competition Brake Kits will forever change the way you view your track car's brakes

 Below are some family photos of the Pro5000R caliper line.
 The CP9668 is in the foreground, the CP9660 in the middle, and the matching four piston rear CP94XX in the back.